-If you do plan to come to the CU Denver this fall, there are some Campus Safety Protocols you should know about.
+If you do plan to come to the CU Denver this semester, there are some Campus Safety Protocols you should know about.
 First, anyone coming onto campus must wear a face mask or face covering that covers the nose and mouth.

 How Do I Get Into Buildings?

 Once you have your color-coded wrist band, you will go to your classroom building.
 There will be clearly marked, designated entry and exit doors.
 Everyone on campus must enter a building through the designated entry point and exit a building through the designated exit point.
 Stairway and hallway traffic will proceed on the right side (as with car traffic in the U.S.).